tiagonuneslx/gestao-da-cozinha/readme.md

-# Gestão da Cozinha App
+# Kitchen Management App

-Gestão da Cozinha é uma app de Android desenvolvida com o intuito de praticar o desenvolvimento em Android e experimentar as mais recentes bibliotecas e frameworks.
+This is an Android app developed as a practice tool for me to experiment with Android and try the most recent libraries and frameworks.

 ## Features (Android Dev)